 "Mayberry" additionally retains many "Griffith" mainstays as regulars and does not make changes in their lives.
 Using the "Griffith" sets for downtown Mayberry, which includes the business establishments of those individuals, contributes to this sense of continuity.

-Man-child Goober Pyle still runs the local gas station, quasi-curmudgeon Emmett Clark spends much of his day holding court in his fixit shop in this era in which broken items are not automatically thrown out, and wimpy mama's boy Howard Sprague is still county clerk.
+Man-child Goober Pyle still runs the local gas station, quasi-curmudgeon Emmett Clark spends much of his day holding court in his fixit shop in this era in which broken items are not automatically thrown out, and wimpy mama's boy Howard Sprague still is county clerk.

 Perky bakery clerk Millie Swanson is the only one in this group who undergoes a major change between "Griffith" and "Mayberry."
 She transitions from almost marrying Howard to being the main squeeze of Sam.

 Other "Griffith" characters who pop up every so often include Bee's spinster friend Clara Edwards and Opie's BFF Arnold Bailey.
 Alas, Don Knotts' Barney Fife and Ron Howard's Opie show up even less often.

 The homages that "Mayberry" pays to "Griffith" extends beyond the pilot and populating the main cast with "Griffith" veterans.
 The opening credits in which Sam and Mike toss a ball are similar to the classic "Griffith" opening credits and use background music from "Griffith" as a theme.